AngomRanjan/odin-recipes/README.md

 Below the Image is a "Description" Heading under which a paragraph or two about the recipe is describe.
 Then follows the "Ingredients" heading under which the ingredients are listed inside an unordered list.
-Then Steps of preparation are listed in an ordered list under the heading "Steps" finally the finished project is pust to GitHub
+Then Steps of preparation are listed in an ordered list under the heading "Steps" finally the finished project is push to GitHub